victorbiga/engineering-management/README.md

   - Good managers don’t have just one go-to management style nor do they have a notion of “THE ideal employee”.
   - Good managers can discern good intent from bad.

-Warren Buffet, "It's only when the tide goes out that you learn who's been swimming naked."
+> It's only when the tide goes out that you learn who's been swimming naked.
+> – Warren Buffet

+> @farbood: Doing the right thing, is direction.
+Doing things right, is speed.

 ### Motivation